Probing invisible dark photon models via atmospheric collisions: Introduction

 \section{Introduction}

 The nature of dark matter remains elusive, in spite of decades of dedicated efforts \cite{Bertone:2016nfn,Arbey:2021gdg}.
-In recent years there has been increased interest in models where dark matter resides in a dark sector and interacts with the standard model sector through the interactions of a dark photon \cite{Alexander:2016aln, Battaglieri:2017aum, Jaeckel:2010ni,Fabbrichesi:2020wbt}.
-Dark photon can arise in models where a new abelian gauge boson in the dark sector mixes with the hypercharge boson in the standard model via either the kinetic mixing mechanism \cite{Holdom:1985ag,Foot:1991kb} or the mass mixing mechanism \cite{Kors:2005uz, Feldman:2006ce, Feldman:2006wb, Feldman:2007wj, Du:2019mlc}.
+In recent years there has been increased interest in models where dark matter resides in a dark sector and interacts with the standard model sector through the interactions of a dark photon \cite{Alexander:2016aln,Battaglieri:2017aum,Jaeckel:2010ni,Fabbrichesi:2020wbt}.
+Dark photon can arise in models where a new abelian gauge boson in the dark sector mixes with the hypercharge boson in the standard model via either the kinetic mixing mechanism \cite{Holdom:1985ag,Foot:1991kb} or the mass mixing mechanism \cite{Kors:2005uz,Feldman:2006ce,Feldman:2006wb,Feldman:2007wj,Du:2019mlc}.

-Accelerator experiments are optimal environments for probing dark photons with mass above MeV \cite{Fabbrichesi:2020wbt}.
-For dark photons with a substantial decay width into standard model particles, one of the key detection channels involves identifying distinct peaks in the invariant mass distribution of the decay products.
-However, it is more challenging at accelerator experiments to detect the dark photon that decays predominantly into the dark matter final state.
-We refer to this kind of dark photon as the ``invisible dark photon''.
-At the sub-GeV mass range, the current {best} constraints on the invisible dark photon {are} from the electron beam-dump experiment NA64 \cite{Banerjee:2019pds, Andreev:2023uwc} and {the} electron collider BaBar \cite{BaBar:2017tiz}.
-The detection channels are the missing energy signature at NA64 \cite{Banerjee:2019pds, Andreev:2023uwc} and the mono-photon signature at BaBar \cite{BaBar:2017tiz}, respectively.
+Accelerator experiments are optimal environments for probing dark photons with masses above the MeV scale \cite{Fabbrichesi:2020wbt}.
+For dark photons with a substantial decay width into Standard Model (SM) particles, one of the key detection channels involves identifying distinct peaks in the invariant mass distribution of the decay products.
+However, detecting dark photons that decay predominantly into dark matter final states is more challenging at accelerator experiments.
+We refer to this kind of dark photon as the ``invisible dark photon.''
+At the sub-GeV mass range, the current strongest constraints on the invisible dark photon come from the electron beam-dump experiment NA64 \cite{Banerjee:2019pds, Andreev:2023uwc} and the electron collider BaBar \cite{BaBar:2017tiz}.
+The corresponding detection channels are the missing energy signature at NA64 \cite{Banerjee:2019pds, Andreev:2023uwc} and the mono-photon signature at BaBar \cite{BaBar:2017tiz}, respectively.